Dassa-Alora/Dassa-Alora/README.md

 - 👋 Hi, I’m Cassie aka @Dassa-Alora
 - 👀 I’m interested in writing science fiction and fantasy stories.
 I also enjoy playing Dungeons and Dragons as well as a variety of tabletop and video games.
-- 🌱 I’m currently learning about GitHub...? ¯\_(ツ)_/¯
+- 🌱 I’m currently learning about Markdown.
-- 💞️ I’m looking to collaborate on anything that is not programming.
-Maybe doing some quality assurance?
+- 💞️ I’m looking to collaborate on Markdown documentation
 - 📫 How to reach me dassa.alora@gmail.com

 <!---